deeheber/Danielle-s-Blog/src/content/blog/durable-functions.md

 ## So Which One Should You Use?

 In my opinion, both approaches are solid for a workflow like this.
-It really comes down to developer experience and observability.
+It really comes down to developer experience.

 **If you prefer writing workflows as code**, durable functions are going to feel great.
 The code reads like a normal application, the infrastructure footprint is smaller, and the patterns are more transferable if you ever need to move beyond AWS.

 **If you value visual debugging and a fully managed experience**, Step Functions has the edge right now.
 The console gives you a step-by-step view of every execution with clear status indicators.
 Durable functions have a visual for execution history too, but I prefer how Step Functions handles it.

-**If you need Distributed Map for massive fan-out scenarios** (up to 10,000 concurrent executions) or rely heavily on Step Functions' 220+ native service integrations, Step Functions is the more mature option.
+**If you need Distributed Map for massive fan-out scenarios** (up to 10,000 concurrent executions) or rely heavily on Step Functions' 220+ native service integrations, Step Functions is the better option.

 AWS also has <a href="https://docs.aws.amazon.com/lambda/latest/dg/durable-step-functions.html" target="_blank" rel="noopener noreferrer">official guidance</a>.
 One thing I found interesting is they mention that hybrid architectures are totally valid, using durable functions for application-level logic while Step Functions handles higher-level cross-service coordination.